Why You Need to Visit the VeterinarianJulia Cardillo2021-08-19T12:50:21-04:00

 With a thorough physical exam plus the information you share, you and your veterinarian can create a plan to meet the individualized needs of your cat.
 Regular checkups are key to a healthy and happy cat.

 Why Routine Veterinary Visits are Vital to Helping your Cat Live a Long, Healthy Life

 Cats Age Much More Rapidly Than Humans

-A cat reaches the approximate human age of 15 by his first birthday and then the approximate human age of 24 by his second birthday.
+A cat reaches the approximate human age of 15 by his first birthday.
+By his second birthday, he reaches the approximate human age of 24.
 Each year after, your cat ages approximately 4 “cat years” for every calendar year.
-So your 8-year-old cat would be 48 in human years.
-Annual veterinary care is crucial because a lot can happen in a “cat year”.
+So, your 8-year-old cat would be 48 in human years.
+Checkups are crucial because a lot can happen in a “cat year”.

 Cats are excellent at hiding signs that they are sick or in pain.
 Your cat could develop a health condition before you notice anything is wrong.
-Veterinarians are trained to spot changes or abnormalities and detect many problems before they advance or become more difficult to treat.
+During your checkup, your veterinarians can spot small changes or abnormalities and detect many problems before they advance or become more difficult to treat.

 Over 50% of cats are overweight or obese.
-Your veterinarian will check your cat’s weight at each visit and provide nutritional and enrichment recommendations to help keep your cat at an ideal weight.
+As part of the checkup, your veterinarian will check your cat’s weight at each visit and provide nutritional and enrichment recommendations to help keep your cat at an ideal weight.
 Just an extra three pounds can put your cat at risk for diabetes; heart, respiratory, and kidney disease, and more.

 Regular checkups are part of being a responsible caregiver.
 They can help avoid medical emergencies by detecting conditions or diseases before they become significant, painful, or more costly to treat.
 Try choosing a Cat Friendly Practice® or a veterinary professional who earned a Cat Friendly Certificate to provide you and your cat with a unique experience.
 These veterinary professionals and practices understand cats and want to create a plan with you to help your cat remain healthy.